gscki04/MarkDowns/Kendo UI/Explaination/Kendo Components/02 Grid/Explainations/03 Service (Sort, Filtering,Paging).md

   * **`process`**: A function used to filter and sort data.
 It is part of Kendo's query utilities.
   * **`SortDescriptor`**: Represents the sorting criteria (field and direction).
 * **`rxjs`**: The `Observable` and `of` are imported from the RxJS library. `Observable` is used for asynchronous programming, and `of` is used to wrap the result in an observable stream.
-* **`products`**: This is an array of product objects that you defined earlier, which contains the dummy data for your grid.
+* **`Products`**: This is an array of product objects that you defined earlier, which contains the dummy data for your grid.

 #### 2. **Defining the Service**